tanniruyasaswini8985/tanniruyasaswini8985/README.md

 ## About Me

-I am an **Infra Managed Service Analyst** working as a **Cloud & AI Platform Infrastructure Engineer** in Bengaluru, India.
+I am working as a **Cloud & AI Platform Engineer** in Bengaluru, India.
 I design, automate, and operate Azure-based enterprise platforms, with hands-on experience across AI platform operations, monitoring, and Infrastructure as Code.

 <table>
 <tr>